Located in: Poland

 The medical university of Silesia in Katowice is currently the largest medical school in Poland.
-It was established a few years after the end of World War II in 1948 due to the increased demand of medical doctors.
+It was established a few years after the end of World War II in 1948 due to the increased demand for medical doctors.
 In a few years, the number of students grew to over 2000.

-The English language program was introduced back in 1996, so the school has a long-standing experience of teaching international students.
+The English language programme was introduced back in 1996, so the school has a long-standing experience of teaching international students.
 Since then, it has educated and produced thousands of medical professionals who are practising the profession all over the world.

 Since its existence, the Medical University of Silesia has educated more than 50,000 healthcare specialists, 25 000 of which are physicians.

 Currently, the total number of students in the university is 10,218, five hundred of which are enrolled in the English Medicine program.
 It’s undoubtedly one of the top choices for studying medicine in Europe.

 Silesia University address is Bankowa 12, 40-007 Katowice, Poland.

 Students at the Medical University of Silesia can opt for various extracurricular activities.
 They have the opportunity to participate in scientific contests such as POP Science, part of the Silesian Science Festival.
 The university also offers clerkship programs for medical students who prefer to remain in Poland for the summer.

 Furthermore, there is a summer camp just before the beginning of the Autumn Semester.
 The camp is an excellent opportunity for first-year students to integrate and make friends with their future colleagues.

 There are excellent sports facilities on the university’s grounds.
 Students can join competitive teams or play for recreation.
 Athletic doctors can show off their skills in volleyball, basketball, football, cycling, and various track sports.